 University Hospital Leadership

-Upstate University Hospital has two campuses—the Downtown Campus, and four miles west of downtown Syracuse, its Community Campus.
+Upstate University Hospital has two locations—the Downtown Hospital, and four miles west of downtown Syracuse, is Upstate Community Hospital.
 Hospital leadership oversees all aspects related to patient care at Upstate's hospitals and at its more than 80 specialty clinics.
 Upstate University Hospital's 17-county service area covers approximately one-third of New York State.

 The Upstate Health System Leadership Committee